PauloMigAlmeida/english-flash-cards/README.md

 ---

-The reverse (answer side) of a expression flash card.
+The reverse (answer side) of an Expression flash card.

 ![expression answer view](screenshots/memorize-flipped-card.png)